Shaan3110/react_props/README.md

-# Todo List Project
+# Use React Props like a Pro !

 ## Introduction

 Hello amazing developer 👋,

-Here's the project that I referred on my [blog](https://dev.to/suchintan/javascript-to-typescript-complete-guide-with-react-1nd8)
+Here's the project that I referred on my [blog](https://dev.to/suchintan/use-react-props-like-a-pro--1gll)

 This is a small React project which was made to help you share some amazing pro tips for using react props.